Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Preliminaries

 \subsection{Value-Based Offline Reinforcement Learning}

-Offline RL effectively employs off-policy RL techniques, which permit a divergence between the behavior policy $\beta$ used for data acquisition and the target policy $\pi$ under optimization.
-Off-policy methods predominantly utilize temporal difference (TD) bootstrapping for training purposes.
-In the actor-critic off-policy approaches, both the action-value function $\hat{Q}_\theta$ and the policy $\hat{\pi}$ undergo iterative updates.
-This process may cause a shift in the action distribution, leading $\hat{\pi}$ to explore actions that significantly deviate from those in the training dataset.
-Such deviations can inadvertently result in an overestimation error during the value training phase due to the inability of offline RL to adjust incorrect policies and values through environmental interactions.
+Offline RL effectively employs off-policy RL techniques, allowing a divergence between the behavior policy $\beta$ used for data acquisition and the target policy $\pi$ being optimized \cite{kumar2020conservative, fujimoto2021minimalist, kostrikov2021offline}.
+Off-policy methods primarily utilize the $Q$-function, which is learned through temporal-difference (TD) bootstrapping.
+In actor-critic off-policy approaches, both the $Q$-function $\hat{Q}_\theta$ and the policy $\hat{\pi}$ are updated iteratively.
+This process can cause a shift in the action distribution, leading $\hat{\pi}$ to select actions that significantly deviate from those in the training dataset.
+These deviations can inadvertently result in overestimation errors, especially for out-of-distribution (OOD) actions, as offline RL cannot correct incorrect $Q$-values through interactions with the environment.

-Unlike actor-critic methods, in-sample learning methods use only in-sample actions to learn the optimal $Q$-function, thereby preventing the possibility of querying values of OOD actions during training \cite{peng2019advantage, nair2020awac, kostrikov2021offline, xu2022offline}.
-Implicit $Q$-Learning (IQL) \cite{kostrikov2021offline} is a representative method of in-sample learning.
-It utilizes expectile regression, defined as $L_{\eta}^2(u) = |\eta - \mathbbm{1}(u < 0)|u^2$ where $\eta \in [0.5, 1)$, to formulate the asymmetrical loss function for the state-value network $V_\psi$.
+Unlike actor-critic methods, in-sample learning methods use only in-sample actions to learn the optimal $Q$-function, thereby preventing the querying of OOD action Q-values during training \cite{peng2019advantage, nair2020awac, kostrikov2021offline, xu2022offline}.
+Implicit $Q$-Learning (IQL) \cite{kostrikov2021offline} is a representative in-sample learning method.
+It utilizes expectile regression, defined as $L_{\eta}^2(u) = |\eta - \mathbbm{1}(u < 0)|u^2$ where $\eta \in [0.5, 1)$, to formulate the asymmetrical loss function for the value network $V_\psi$.
 Through this loss, $V_\psi$ can approximate the implicit maximum of the TD target, $\text{max}_a Q_{\hat{\theta}} (s, a)$.
-Formally, for a parameterized critic $Q_\theta(s, a)$ with target critic $Q_{\hat{\theta}}(s, a)$, the value objective is given by
+Formally, for a parameterized critic $Q_\theta(s, a)$ with a target critic $Q_{\hat{\theta}}(s, a)$, the value loss function is given by